ACA Pay or Play Penalties Will Increase for 2021

 This notice is important because Medicare beneficiaries who are not covered by creditable prescription drug coverage and do not enroll in Medicare Part D when first eligible will likely pay higher premiums if they enroll at a later date.
 Although there are no specific penalties associated with this notice requirement, failing to provide the notice may be detrimental to employees.

 Employers should confirm whether their health plans’ prescription drug coverage is creditable or non-creditable and prepare to send their Medicare Part D disclosure notices before Oct.
-15, 2019.
-To make the process easier, employers often include Medicare Part D notices in open enrollment packets.
+15, 2020.
+To make the process easier, employers often include Medicare Part D notices in open enrollment packets they send out prior to Oct.
+15.

 DOL Increases Civil Penalty Amounts for 2024